Scholastic Requirements

 Determining Grade Point Average (GPA)

 Quality points earned are determined by multiplying the number of hours assigned to the course by the number assigned to the grade for that course.
 For example, the number of quality points for a three-hour course for which a B is earned is nine, i.e. 3 x 3 = 9.
-If there are any questions about how grade point averages are determined, please consult with an academic advisor
+See an academic advisor for questions about calculating GPAs.

 Quality points are computed for a given term on the basis of term hours attempted.
-A course attempted, for grade point average purposes, is defined as one in which the student receives a grade of A, B, C, D, or F, excluding developmental courses.
+A course attempted, for GPA purposes, is defined as one in which the student receives a grade of A, B, C, D, or F, excluding developmental courses.

-For grade point average purposes, the number of GPA hours attempted increases each time a student is assigned a letter grade (A, B, C, D, F) for a course with the following exception: Courses marked with “E” on a students transcript indicate "exclude" and are not calculated into the grade point average.
+Courses marked with “E” on a students transcript indicates "exclude" and are not calculated into the grade point average.

 Repeating Courses Previously Attempted

-Careful consideration should be given to the grade point average when deciding to repeat a course.
+Careful consideration should be given to the GPA when deciding to repeat a course.

-• An “I” for include is noted on the transcript record for the course with the highest grade which is calculated into the grade point average.
+- An “I” (include) is noted on the transcript record for the course with the highest grade which is calculated into the GPA.

-• An “E” for exclude is noted on the transcript record for the course with the lower grade earned which will not be calculated into the grade point average.
+- An “E” (exclude) is noted on the transcript record for the course with the lower grade earned which will not be calculated into the GPA.

-A course repeated at a transfer institution where the highest grade is earned would require a recalculation of the grade point average and total hours completed at Sam Houston State and could affect degree requirements.
+A course repeated at a transfer institution where the highest grade is earned would require a recalculation of the GPA and total hours completed at SHSU and could affect degree requirements.
 See an academic advisor to have your transcript record and degree plan reviewed.

 Repeating a course previously passed (i.e., a course with any grade other than F or NC) more than once may result in the repeated course not being eligible for financial aid.
 A student may repeat a previously passed course that counts toward the degree only one time for the repeated course to be financial aid eligible.
 Second and subsequent repeats of previously passed courses may not be financial aid eligible and are subject to a financial aid review.
 Courses designated as repeatable for credit by the academic department will be financial aid eligible when the degree plan requirements call for multiple enrollments.